Free Sample Data Sources to Learn and Practice Power BI - Part 2

 FiveThirtyEight: A Data Analysis Playground

-I've been impressed by FiveThirtyEight.
-This site is a goldmine for data enthusiasts, offering a unique blend of poll analysis, sports, economics, and more, all through the lens of advanced statistical techniques.
-FiveThirtyEight stands out for turning complex data into compelling narratives, making it an excellent example of data journalism.
-What's more, they openly share their datasets, mostly in CSV format, which are perfect for practicing data visualization and analysis in Power BI.
-Whether you’re interested in politics, sports, or economic trends, FiveThirtyEight’s datasets offer a wealth of real-world data for honing your analytical skills.
+I've been really impressed, with FiveThirtyEight.
+This website is a treasure trove for people who love data offering a mix of analyzing polls, sports, economics and more all using statistical techniques.
+FiveThirtyEight is exceptional at transforming data into captivating stories making it a great example of data driven journalism.
+Whats even better is that they generously share their datasets in CSV format which're perfect for practicing data visualization and analysis in Power BI.
+Whether you're interested, in politics, sports or economic trends FiveThirtyEights datasets provide an abundance of real world information to sharpen your skills.

 IBM Watson Analytics: Legacy in Data Learning

-While IBM Watson Analytics was discontinued in 2019, its impact on data analysis and business intelligence learning remains significant.
-This tool stood out for its advanced analytics, natural language processing, and user-friendly interface, making data analysis accessible to a broader audience.
-What's particularly useful for Power BI enthusiasts are the sample datasets that IBM provided.
-These datasets covered diverse business scenarios, ideal for practicing and enhancing data visualization skills.
-Even though the service itself is no longer available, the methodologies and datasets left behind continue to be a valuable resource for anyone diving into the world of data analytics, offering insights into the practical application of analytics and AI in business.
+Although IBM Watson Analytics was discontinued in 2019 its impact, on data analysis and business intelligence learning remains significant.
+This tool was known for its analytics, natural language processing and user friendly interface which made it accessible to a range of users.
+Whats particularly beneficial for Power BI enthusiasts are the sample datasets provided by IBM.
+These datasets covered business scenarios making them ideal for practicing and improving data visualization skills.
+Even though the service itself is no longer available the methodologies and datasets it left behind continue to be a resource for those entering the field of data analytics.
+They offer insights, into the application of analytics and AI in business.

 Awesome Public Datasets

-The "Awesome Public Datasets" repository on GitHub offers collection of high-quality, topic-centric public data sources gathered from blogs, answers, and user contributions.
-While most datasets are free, some are paid.
+This GitHub repository offers many public data sourced with data collected form blogs, answers, and user contributions.
+Most datasets are free, but some are paid.